-DF - 6 Qualitative Disclosures securitization. h) The total amount of exposures securitized (by exposure type) and unrecognized gain or losses on sale by exposure type.
-Nil i) Aggregate amount of: • on-balance sheet securitization exposures retained or purchased broken down by exposure type and Nil • off-balance sheet securitization exposures broken down by exposure type Nil j) • Aggregate amount of securitization exposures retained or purchased and the associated capital charges, broken down between exposures and further broken down into different risk weight bands for each regulatory capital approach Nil • Exposures that have been deducted entirely from Tier 1 capital, credit enhancing Interest only strips deducted from total capital, and other exposures deducted from total capital.
-Nil ntitative disclosures with respect to securitizes follows: cation activities of the Bank in the Trading book k) Aggregate amount of exposures securitized by the bank for which the bank has retained some exposures and which is subject to the market risk approach, by exposure type.
-No standard loans have been securitized by Bank.
-1) Aggregate amount of: • on-balance sheet securitization exposures retained or purchased broken down by exposure type; and The Bank's investment in Pass Through Certificates (PTC) i.e. Assets securitized by various NBFC/MFI/HFC in current financial year as on 30.09.2021 is NIL.
-The total outstanding PTC portfolio as on September 30, 2021 was Rs.253.29 crores. off-balance sheet securitization Nil
+Secu ritization exposure-Disclosure for Standardized Approach h) The total amount of exposures securitized (by exposure type) and unrecognized gain or losses on sale by exposure type.
+Nil i) Aggregate amount of:• on-balancesheetsecuritizationexposuresretainedorpurchasedbrokendownbyexposuretype and Nil • off-balance sheet securitization exposures broken down by exposure type Nil j) • Aggregate amount of securitization exposures retained or purchased and the associated capital charges, broken down between exposures and further broken down into different risk weight bands for each regulatory capital approach Nil • Exposures that have been deducted entirely from Tier 1 capital, credit enhancing Interest only strips deducted from total capital, and other exposures deducted from total capital.
+Nil ntitative disclosures with resp as follows: ect to securitization activities of the Bank in the Trading book k) Aggregate amount of exposur securitized by the bank f which the bank has retain some exposures and which subject to the market ri for ed is